arsuq/MemoryLanes/MemoryLanes/README.md

 The original purpose for the lanes is message assembling in socket communication, which involves fast allocation and deallocation of memory.
 In most cases the received bytes are immediately converted into a managed heap object and then discarded.
-With proper framing one could redirect to a heap highway for small messages and to a mapped highway when working with tens or hundreds of megabytes of data.
+With proper framing one could make use of the different storage locations by redirecting to a heap highway for small messages and to a mapped highway when working with tens or hundreds of megabytes of data.

 ### Consistent fragment lifetime